jaydevgames/jeval/README.md

       * See the warning for the ``_EVAL_LOGLEVEL`` flag
     * Any other value causes and error and defaults to ``stdout``
       * Changing this flag is generally not recommended.
+Don't forget to recompile the project after modifying the ``def.h`` file or any other files.

 ## Calling from code
 To implement the generator for your own projects, include: